Hardik-Girdhar/TIC-TAC-TOE/README.md

 **Introduction**

-This lecture from "The Complete JavaScript Series" by Shraddha Khapra covers building a Tic Tac Toe game using JavaScript.
-The video starts with an overview of the game and its rules, emphasizing that it's a great way to practice core JavaScript concepts like arrays, booleans, DOM manipulation, event listeners, and more.
+The Project starts with an overview of the game and its rules, emphasizing that it's a great way to practice core JavaScript concepts like arrays, booleans, DOM manipulation, event listeners, and more.

 **Building the Tic Tac Toe Game**